lampmerchant/tashpad/pcb/README.md

 ## Building
 Building is straightworfard.
 It's recommended to start with small components first (diodes, then resistor, LED), then other components, and connectors last.

-Please note thay you need to solder the SNES connector with the front panel in position at the same time!
+:warning: Please note thay you need to solder the SNES connector with the front panel in position at the same time!
 Otherwise you will not be able to mount the front panel